 Based upon the facts supplied, the waiver is granted under the conditions and terms set forth in this opinion.
 The undue hardship which the County will encounter without hiring the former employee on a temporary, contractual basis outweighs any potential unjust enrichment to the former employee.
 The Public Works Department (the Department or Requester) needs to overcome a gap in critical service while the County searches for permanent replacements to fill open inspector positions.
-Most hiring by the County has been suspended due to the state of emergency resulting from the CoVid-19 pandemic.
-The former employee who would be hired by contract to perform this work temporarily would receive less pay per hour than the current inspectors receive, and less than he received per hour when he left County employment.
-Such a contract will prevent cessation of important services with little or no net impact on the County's resources, and without unjust enrichment inuring to the benefit of the former employee.
+The former employee who would be hired by contract to perform this work temporarily would receive no more per hour than he received as a full-time County employee.
+Such a contract will prevent cessation of important services with little or no negative net impact on the County's resources, and without unjust enrichment inuring to the benefit of the former employee.